remylian/remylian/README.md

 # Hi there, I'm Remy Lian 👋

-I'm a 44-year-old frontend developer and a passionate problem-solver, currently completing my first year of studies at Noroff School of Technology and Digital Media.
+I'm a 44-year-old frontend developer and a passionate problem-solver, currently doing my second year of studies at Noroff School of Technology and Digital Media.
 I love creating responsive, accessible web applications and continuously expanding my skill set.
 Outside of coding, I'm dedicated to martial arts, enjoy spending quality time with my family, and have a passion for tabletop and PC gaming.

 ## About Me